yeehaa123/elab/kiem/research_interest_Thomas.md

-The only instant to become aware of a tool is when it is missing, broken, malfunctioning or lacking a function, e.g. not letting the user do what she needs to do.
-Thus the user needs to create a sensibility for what a device or program is lacking and cannot do (yet).
+The only instant to become aware of a tool is when it is missing, broken, malfunctioning or lacking a function, e.g. not letting the user do what she needs to do. / Yeehaa: do you *only* know that you have legs when they get amputated? / Thus the user needs to create a sensibility for what a device or program is lacking and cannot do (yet).

+/ Yeehaa: Try to make this analysis a lot more subtle. /

 ##Why focus on collaborative code?

-As in the previous paragraph indicated, the focus on code is the easiest and most flexible to manipulate the gadgets surrounding us.
+As explained in the previous paragraph, the focus on code is the easiest /Yeehaa: Really? / and most flexible to manipulate the gadgets surrounding us.
 More than ever before do technological gadgets encourage us to shape them.
-Since the emphasis shifted from material to symbolic in-formation the new gadgets can be changed in function by programming without having to touch upon their structure.
+Since the emphasis shifted from material to symbolic in-formation / Yeehaa: lingo and historical generalization == 2 x bad!
+/ the new gadgets can be changed in function by programming without having to touch upon their structure.
 Due to the fast development of the internet of things and smart objects, not only the function of computers, tablets, phones can be altered but also the function of more and more tools and objects in our everyday life can be manipulated through code.
 Thus technical knowledge and agency in more general terms will increasingly depend on coding skills.

 - the more people tinker with code and technological devices the better the devices
 - education through technology and technology through education (and hopefully less through DARPA & CO)!